-1. Emergency or Temporary Government Structures and Uses
+B. Emergency or Temporary Government or Utility Structures

-This Section is intended to allow the placement or construction of temporary government uses, facilities, and infrastructure improvements that address an immediate public need and ensure health, safety and welfare concerns.
-Typical uses include, but are not limited to, fire stations, hurricane shelters, or utility facilities.
+This Section is intended to facilitate the placement or construction of structures or facilities that are temporary.
+These structures or facilities are utilized to ensure the health, safety and welfare of the public from natural or pending disasters; or construction staging activities for infrastructure improvements.
+Typical uses may include: fire stations, hurricane shelters, utility facilities; or construction staging areas.
 [Ord.
-2011-001]
+2011-001] [Ord.
+2018-002]

-a.
-Review and Approval Process
+1. Review and Approval Process